tahashmi/lab1/README.md

 ## How do I compile and run the baseline project?

 A CMake script has been supplied with the baseline project.
-If you have the baseline project in some directory, and you are in that directory, you can run the following:
+If you have the baseline project in some directory, and you are in that (baseline) directory, you can run the following:

 ```console